 Iron deficiency in children can affect development and lead to anemia.
 Find out how much iron your child needs, the best sources of iron and more.By Mayo Clinic Staff

-Is your child getting enough iron in his or her diet?
+Iron is a nutrient that's essential to your child's growth and development, but some kids don't have enough.
 Find out what causes iron deficiency in children, how to recognize it and how to prevent it.

 Why is iron important for children?

-Iron deficiency in children can occur at many levels, from depleted iron stores to anemia — a condition in which blood lacks adequate healthy red blood cells.
+Iron deficiency in children is a common problem.
+It can occur at many levels, from a mild deficiency all the way to iron deficiency anemia — a condition in which blood doesn't have enough healthy red blood cells.
 Untreated iron deficiency can affect a child's growth and development.

 How much iron do children need?